MohitT130/BreastCancerprediction/README.md

 # BreastCancerprediction
-This is my 1st combo project of ml and web development Author - Mohit Tripathi
+This is my 1st combo project of ml and web development.
+Author - Mohit Tripathi